project-oak/oak/oak_functions/README.md

-At its core, Oak Functions consists of a **trusted runtime** compiled into a server binary ([`oak_functions_loader`](https://github.com/project-oak/oak/tree/main/oak_functions/loader)) that, for each incoming client gRPC request, executes an untrusted workload that operates on the request payload, and produces a response which is sent back to the same client.
+At its core, Oak Functions consists of a **trusted runtime** compiled into a server binary ([`oak_functions_loader`](https://github.com/project-oak/oak/tree/main/oak_functions/loader)) that, for each incoming client gRPC request, executes a workload that operates on the request payload, and produces a response which is sent back to the same client.

-The Oak Functions trusted runtime ensures that the untrusted workload may not violate the confidentiality of the client request data, preventing observers from learning anything about the request.
+The Oak Functions trusted runtime ensures that the workload may not violate the confidentiality of the client request data, preventing observers from learning anything about the request.
+Note that since the Oak Functions trusted runtime guarantees the confidentiality and integrity of the data, the workload can potentially be untrusted.

-From the client point of view, the server provides cryptographic evidence (backed by an hardware-based Trusted Execution Environment) of its own identity as part of a remote attestation protocol, which convinces the client that it is in fact a legitimate version of such a runtime.
+From the client point of view, the server provides cryptographic evidence (backed by an hardware-based Trusted Execution Environment) of its own identity as part of a remote attestation protocol.
+The server identity can then be used to decide whether it is in fact a legitimate version of the trusted runtime.

+**TODO:** Briefly explain the use of transparent release for verifying the server identity.

 The main building blocks used in Oak Functions are: